euxStudy/study/tasks/task2/README.md

 You can decide whether to do any of these exercises or not.

 1. Write a full-screen-scroll plugin.
 Every time you scroll up/down with your mouse the window will move the distance which is its height.
-2. Complete the following functions with regular expression or other native javascriipt methods:
+2. Complete the following functions with regular expression or other native javascript methods:
   - trim()

     Remove the blank at the beginning or the end of an expression.